 The Company sponsors an employee benefit plan that was established on January 1, 2006, the Cumberland Pharmaceuticals 401(k) Plan (the Plan), under Section 401(k) of the Internal Revenue Code of 1986, as amended, for the benefit of all employees over the age of 21, having been employed by the Company for at least six months.
 The Plan provides that participants may contribute up to the maximum amount of their compensation as set forth by the Internal Revenue Service each year.
 Employee contributions are invested in various investment funds based upon elections made by the employees.
-There were no contributions made by the Company to the Plan in 2006, 2007 or 2008.
-In 2008, the Company's board of directors adopted a plan to match 20% of the first 5% of participant's annual deferrals to the Plan.
-The match is expected to be paid in the first quarter of 2009.
+There were no contributions made by the Company to the Plan in 2006 or 2007.